Information for EU/EEA family members applying for a visa to enter the Schengen area

 In addition to the documents listed above there might be, depending on the EU/ EES-citizen’s circumstances, some additional documents required showing your family member’s situation.

-- If your family member is having right of residence in Sweden you must provide their “Personbevis” from the tax office.
+- If your family member is settled in Sweden you must provide their “Personbevis” from the tax office.

-- If your family member is not settled/not having right of residence in Sweden you may be asked to provide some documents, e.g. flight tickets, or a brief travel plan, showing that you and your family member intend to travel together to Sweden or meet in the country.
+- If your family member is not settled in Sweden you may be asked to provide some documents, e.g. flight tickets, or a brief travel plan, showing that you and your family member intend to travel together to Sweden or meet in the country.